shivanshdave/2020-432/projects/project1/feedback/details.md

 So the mean was 966, and the standard deviation 378.

-# 2. Description of the Linear Regression Modeling Work (Section/Task 10)
+# 2. Description of the Linear Regression Modeling Work (Portfolio Section/Task 10)

 There are brief notes in the following areas, all derived from reading the Portfolio HTML document.